-In Kuwait, there are no rules or guidelines about who can call themselves a psychologist.
-However, in many other countries, psychologists must have a doctoral degree.
-Most psychologists have a Ph.D.
-(Doctor of Philosophy) in the field of psychology or a Psy.D.
-(Doctor of Psychology).
-Others will qualify with an Ed.D.
+In Kuwait, there are no rules or guidelines that determine who can be considered a psychologist.
+However, in many other countries, psychologists must have a doctoral degree in the field of psychology, a Psy.D.
+(Doctor of Psychology), or an Ed.D.
 (Doctor of Education).

-After graduation from college, it takes a minimum of five to six years to become a psychologist.
-It can often take six to eight years.
-Most psychologists have produced a doctoral dissertation, which is an original research project and a book length discussion of that research.
+After graduating from university, it takes a minimum of five to six years to become a psychologist, and it can often take six to eight years.
+Most psychologists have produced a doctoral dissertation, an original, lengthy research paper which focuses on a topic within their field of study.

-Psychotherapy is a helping relationship that gives you the space to think about yourself and your life.
+Psychotherapy gives you the space to think about yourself and your life.

-Through the relationship with your therapist and the shared exploration of your life, the hope is that you will find relief from recurring problems, live life more fully and realize your full potential.
-This is a process of change, as well as understanding.
+Through your relationship with your therapist, and the shared exploration of your life, you will find relief from recurring problems, live life more fully and realize your full potential.

-Psychotherapy does not involve medication, although some people are taking medications prescribed by other doctors when they begin.
-We are able to help people determine when medication may be needed and can refer people accordingly.
+Psychotherapy does not involve any medication, although there are some patients who are already prescribed medications by other doctors.
+At FSHN, we are also able to assist patients by determining when medication may be needed, and accordingly refer patients to other professionals.

-For most of us there are times in our lives when we experience anxiety, distress or feelings of emptiness.
-These feeling may be due to current circumstances, such as bereavement, relationship tensions or illness.
-These problems can also stir up buried feelings about the past.
-Our unhappiness may have a profound effect on our work, health and on those close to us.
-It is often when we reach a point where we can no longer resolve conflict or come to terms with pain or disappointment, and see little hope of change, that we seek help.
+Most of us have experienced anxiety, distress or feelings of emptiness at one point in our lives.
+These feelings can be a result of current circumstances, such as bereavement, relationship tensions or illness.
+Our unhappiness or discomfort may have a profound effect on our work, health and on those closest to us.
+Accordingly, when we reach a point where we can no longer resolve conflict or come to terms with pain or disappointment, and see little hope of change, we seek help.